intel/tcf/doc/09-api.rst

   - *ipv4_prefix_len* (int): length in bits of the network portion of the IPv6 address

+  - *network_name* (str): name of the network this interconnect connects to; this normally matches the interconnect name, but it might not when this is spanning multiple servers.

+    When spanning multiple servers, this interconnect shall be named, eg *SWITCHNAME-NETWORKNAME* and this field *NETWORKNAME*.

 - *idle_power_off* (int): seconds the target will be idle before the system will automatically power it off (if 0, it will never be